-Move the raise/lower mow control (Figure 19) forward during cutting operation lowers the cutting units and starts the reels.
+Move the raise/lower mow control (Figure 17) forward during cutting operation lowers the cutting units and starts the reels.
 Pull back the control to stop the reels and raise the cutting units.
 To stop the reels without raising the cutting units, pull back the control momentarily and release it; start the reels again by moving the control forward.

 - Functional-control lever

-- 2. Ignition switch
+- Raise/lower mow control

-- 3. Raise/lower mow control
+- Ignition switch

-Functional Control Lever
+Functional-Control Lever

-The functional control lever (Figure 19) provides 2 traction selections plus a NEUTRAL position.
+The functional-control lever (Figure 17) provides 2 traction selections plus a NEUTRAL position.
 You can shift from mow to transport or transport to mow (not to neutral) while the machine is in motion; no damage will result.